 The degree of polymerization for all the postprocessing conditions is in between 70 and 90%, which confirms that the % of residual uncured monomer is between 10 and 30%.
 The % of residual uncured monomer is extremely high and can leach out from the prints and be absorbed by humans, causing potential cytoxicity, genotoxicity, and potential health problems.

-Which is the risk of trapped residual monomers in printed devices for human health?
-The answer depends on the type and concentration of physically trapped monomers, leachables, and extractables in the medical devices.
+Which is the risk of trapped residual monomers and other chemicals in printed devices for human health?
+The answer depends on the type and concentration of physically trapped monomers and other leachables and extractables in the medical devices.

 How can the risks for humans be figured out?
 By reading the MSDSs of the liquid 3D resins as supplied, and the individual risks and hazards of their monomers, and other ingredients since they are leachable, and extractable if uncured or physically trapped "non bound" to the device.